evan-a-blosser-1/Asteroid_Shape_Model_GUI_1.0/README.md

 # Asteroids in MASCON
-This is the repository for my OU Engineering Physics Capstone Project
+This is the repository for my Engineering Physics Capstone Project.
+After a successful presentation and submission of this project, I was awarded a Bachelor's in Engineering Physics from the University of Oklahoma!

+This software is
 See the project report here: [Capstone Paper](Evan_Blosser_Undergrad_Capstone_Paper.pdf)

 ![Program Screenshot](Asteroids_in_MASCON.png)